 Mr. Friedson is an Associate of Corsair.
 He joined Corsair in 2016 and is based in New York.

 Prior to joining Corsair, Mr. Friedson began his career at Credit Suisse, where he spent two years as an Investment Banking Analyst in the Financial Institutions Group.
 While at Credit Suisse, he advised Latin American companies in the banking, specialty finance, insurance and asset management sectors on mergers and acquisitions and capital raising transactions.

 Mr. Friedson received a B.S. in Economics from The Wharton School of the University of Pennsylvania.

-Ms. Katzenbach is an Associate of Corsair.
-She joined Corsair in 2015 and is based in New York.
+Mr. Gordon is a Senior Associate of Corsair.
+He joined Corsair in 2017 and is based in New York.

-As a member of the Finance & Operations team, Ms. Katzenbach is responsible for the execution of the fund accounting, tax reporting, audit and operations functions for the Corsair funds.
-Prior to joining Corsair, Ms. Katzenbach was a Senior Associate in KPMG’s Infrastructure Financial Advisory practice.
+As a member of the Finance & Operations team, Mr. Gordon is responsible for the execution of the fund accounting, tax reporting, audit and operations functions for the Corsair funds.
+Prior to joining Corsair, Mr. Gordon was a Senior Financial Associate at Performance Equity Management, a global private equity firm.
+Previously, Mr. Gordon worked on the Finance team at OrbiMed Advisors, focusing his efforts on Venture Capital and Private Equity fund accounting.
+He began his career in KPMG’s financial services audit practice.

-Mr. Pardey is an Associate of Corsair.
+Mr. Pardey is a Senior Associate of Corsair.
 He joined Corsair in 2015 and is based in London.